kavindatk/hive_tez_cluster_3NN/README.md

-# Part 3: Install Hive, Tez, and Spark on the 3-NameNode Hadoop Cluster
+# Part 3: Install Hive and TEZ on the 3-NameNode Hadoop Cluster

 <br/><br/>
 <p align="center">